 - Non-visible and psychological issues: pain, suffering, anxiety, stress, PTSD, emotional distress

-- Loss of consortium: damages payable in Texas based on diminishment of a family’s relationship due to accidental injuries, such as services, social interactions, intimate relationships, parental activities, etc.
+- Loss of consortium: damages payable in Texas based on the diminishment of a family’s relationship due to accidental injuries, such as services, social interactions, intimate relationships, parental activities, etc.

 - Permanent impairments and scarring: damages based on the injured person’s perception of how a scar or other permanency affects them